 Some themes of my writing workshops have included:

-Writing is a schmutzy business: For younger kids, ages 4 and 5, we talk about The Schmutzy Family, where the idea came from, and how to share stories about their own schmutzy experiences.
+– Writing is a Schmutzy Business: For younger kids, ages 4 and 5, we talk about The Schmutzy Family and how to share stories about their own schmutzy experiences.

--Read one or more of my books to your students.
-A visit is much more meaningful if the students have heard the work of the person giving the presentation.
+-Make some of my books available to your students through your classroom or school library.
+A visit is more meaningful if the students have heard the work of the person giving the presentation.